UlpiusCode/webus/README.md

 const webpack = require('webpack');
 ```

-To automatically load jquery we can simply point both variables it exposes to the corresponding node module (`webpack.dev.js` and `webpack.prod.js`):
+To automatically load jquery we can simply point both variables it exposes to the corresponding node module, add the following code in the `webpack.dev.js` and `webpack.prod.js`:

 ```js
 plugins: [